littleraskol/ReRegeneration/ReRegeneration/readme.txt

 RegenPerSecond: The amount to be regenerated per second.

 IdleSeconds: How long to wait since the last exertion/injury before regeneration begins.
+This is referred to as the "regen delay" or "cooldown."

 MaxRegen: Max percentage value of total health/stamina that passive regen can reach.
 Set to 1 to be able to passively regenerate all stamina or health; any value higher than 1 will be treated as 1.
 Note that the lowest possible value for this is 0.01 (or 1%), anything lower will be treated as that.
 IMPORTANT: Every mod setting based on the player's maximum stamina or health will scale to the value derived from this; in other words, "max stamina/health" in these definitions really means the actual in-game player value multiplied by this value.

 scaleRegenRateTo: Scale the rate of health/stamina regen to be slower when lower.
-Specifically, as the value approaches 0, the regen rate gets closer to the assigned value (by default, cut in half).
+Specifically, as the value approaches 0, the regen rate gets closer being multiplied by this setting's value (e.g. at 0.5, cut in half).
 Setting to 0 will turn this feature off.

 scaleRegenDelayTo: Scale the time it takes for health/stamina regen to start to be longer when lower.
-Specifically, as the value approaches 0, the delay time gets closer to being multiplied by 1 plus this setting's value (by default, 50% longer).
+Specifically, as the value approaches 0, the delay time gets closer to being multiplied by 1 plus this setting's value (e.g. at 0.5, 50% longer).
 Setting to 0 will turn this feature off.

 The default values (for stamina and then health) are: